uatrend/pagekit/README.md

 [Homepage](http://pagekit.com) - Official home page.

-This is a updated build Pagekit CMS (for developers).
+This is an updated build Pagekit CMS (for developers).

 Build includes: